StoneOrbits/VortexEngine/docs/duo_special_functions_guide.md

 ## Force Shut Down

-The Duo always has the ability to be powered down from any mode or menu.
+The Duo has the ability to be powered down from any mode or menu.
 This can help in case the user is unsure what is happening on the chip and wants to start over without accidentally changing settings.

 **To Force Shut Down:** Hold the button for 5 or more seconds until the LEDs turn off.

 ## One-Click Mode

+**While off:**
-While off, hold the button until the LEDs show white.
-This activates one click mode.
-The mode that was displayed before the chip was powered off will be selected for one-click mode.
+- Hold the button until the LEDs show white to activate One-Click mode.
+- The mode that was displayed before the chip was powered off will be selected for one-click mode.

 **While in One-Click mode**:
 - Only one mode will be available.